-If you have submitted an application for asylum in the U.S. on your own initiative (“affirmatively”) —that is, to the Asylum Office rather than the Immigration Court -- the next major step in the process (after being called in for biometrics/fingerprinting) will be to attend an interview with an Asylum Officer.
-Your interview will probably be set within several weeks or months of your mailing in the application (Form I-589) with accompanying documents).
+If you have submitted an application for asylum in the U.S. on your own initiative or "affirmatively"—that is, to the Asylum Office rather than the Immigration Court—the most important next steps in the process include being called in for biometrics/fingerprinting, and then attending an interview with an Asylum Officer.
+That interview is the subject of this article.

-There are eight asylum offices in the United States with approximately 300 Asylum Officers.
-Asylum Officers are federal employees who make decisions on asylum applications.
+There are eight asylum offices in the United States with typically around 500 Asylum Officers.
+They are federal employees who make decisions on asylum applications.
 They do not handle any other type of immigration application, and take no part in enforcement activities.